 The swan permit fee is $15*.
 You will only be charged this fee if you are successful in drawing a permit.

-** When you submit your application for a swan permit or preference point, there is an additional $10 nonrefundable application fee.
+* When you submit your application for a swan permit or preference point, there is a $10 nonrefundable application fee.

 Federal stamp fee

 There is a $15 fee to obtain a federal migratory bird hunting and conservation stamp (required for those who are 16 years of age and older).
 These are available at U.S. post offices and some license-agent locations.

 Under many of the headings on these pages, you’ll see code references that are linked to the detailed statute or rule that underpins the summary.
 If you have questions about a particular subject, take a minute to click the links and read the rules.